social-protocols/social-protocols.github.io/content/articles/quadratic-funding-is-not-optimal/index.md

 This two scenario look similar to the previous scenario with the art museum: same contribution amounts, same total funding amounts.
 And in both cases, each contributor sees €6,000,000 of "utility" for the €9,000,000 of funding.
 But in the selfish scenario, total utility is 3 times higher, because the utility is experienced independently by each art patron, whereas the utility of saved lives is experienced only once by each of the cancer patients -- the three charities don't experience that utility.

-Of course if these organizations were trying to maximize social welfare, it would be better for them to stop contributing once the project reached the socially optimal funding level.
-But then the purpose of using QF mechanism is to achieve the socially optimal funding level\!
-So for people just trying to maximize social welfare, participating in QF funding rounds as a contributor may not make sense.
+Of course if these organizations were trying to maximize social welfare, they would stop contributing to the organization once the total project funding reached the socially optimal level.
+Contributing to a QF funding round would only make sense as a way to direct QF subsidies to projects that are underfunded.

 ## Equilibrium Discovery